National Reconciliation Commission: 1966 to 1981

 In 1966, Nkrumah's government was overthrown in a coup d'état while he was away in Vietnam.
 The coup d'état had massive support from the members of the NLM and UP governments.
 A general election was held in 1969 and was won by the Progress Party (Ghana), a branch of the NLM led by Kofi Abrefa Busia.
 The opposition was the National Alliance of Liberals.

 In 1972, a bloodless military coup led by Ignatius Kutu Acheampong, while Busia was in the United Kingdom, overthrew Busia's government and he created the National Redemption Council (NRC), a military government.
-In 1975, the government changed from the NRC to the Supreme Military Council (Ghana) still lead by Acheampong.
+In 1975, the government changed from the NRC to the Supreme Military Council (Ghana) still led by Acheampong.
 In 1978, Acheampong was replaced by Fred Akuffo.
 Akuffo promised he would work towards a civilian rule within the next year.

-In 1979, a attempted military coup brought Rawlings and his Armed Forces Revolutionary Council, Ghana to power.
+In 1979, an attempted military coup brought Rawlings and his Armed Forces Revolutionary Council, Ghana to power.
 He launched his military coup two weeks before the national election.
 The election was held and Rawlings lost.
 The country was returned to the People's National Party (Ghana), a successor party carrying out Nkrumah's legacy with the same ideologies.